DAR File No.: 31650

 field, no digestion process in the laboratory, and analysis by

-[atomic absorption spectrophotometry or inductively coupled
+[atomic absorption spectrophotometry or inductively coupled] EPA approved laboratory methods for the required

 plasma (ICP).